mattbasta/client-performance-handbook/manuscript/08-Conclusion.md

 Chris Van (@cvanw)
 : Many thanks to Chris for his incessant focus on performance and attention to detail.
 Your pull requests and comments, as well as your ever-inquisitive nature have driven me to make this book as thorough and exhaustively accurate as I could possibly make it.

+## Proverbs

+> There is no place like home.
+Unless you don't like your home, in which case there is no place like your neighbor's home.

+> A man that expects no trade-offs will quickly misplace his car's stereo.

+> If it ain't broke, don't fix it.

+> It takes time to save time.

+> Information overload can be more expensive than ignorance if the information isn't free.

+> Say what you mean and mean what you say

+> A man in the drive-through that orders something off-menu doesn't get any extra fries.

+> Snake oil makes you feel great until you need to hit the commode

+> A man that carries nothing through life finds his grave the fastest